What to Expect

 - Call 206-987-8080 as soon as possible.

 - To cancel, call at least 24 hours before your appointment.

 - If you are more than 15 minutes late for your appointment, we may need to reschedule for a different day.

-- If you miss your first visit, we will close your referral.
+- If you miss your first visit without notice, we will close your referral.
 We can refer you to other providers in the community.

 - If you miss or cancel an ongoing treatment visit with less than 24 hours’ notice 3 times, we may not be able to serve you in our clinic.
 We can refer you to other providers in the community.

-- Arrive 15 minutes before your appointment to register.
+- Arrive 15 minutes before your appointment to allow time for registration.